 But, the online world also presents significant risks; it is a fast-moving space and the risks of online grooming and exposure to violence and trauma for children and young people are rapidly growing.

 At Catch22, we are conducting in-depth academic research on the harms we know are experienced online by young people, especially the most vulnerable, and what can be done to effectively tackle these issues.
-This research will be published in June 2021.

 Our combined approach will help children and young people to be protected from risk, and to thrive in an increasingly digital world.

 Vulnerable children and young people need genuine alternatives to change the direction of their lives.
 We deliver a preventative, future-thinking approach for children and young people who are marginalised and at risk – focusing on education, employability and peer support.

 We address the basic skills needs of young people disengaged from education and employment – from CV writing to interview techniques – and have programmes specifically focused on particular areas, such as digital skills.